 There is an outdoor food truck court a few blocks away from the Walls.
 On a Friday it was largely closed, but I imagine that on a weekend afternoon it could be hopping and a potentially interesting way to sample Miami’s diverse food scene with kids.

-South Beach: Food Walking Tour and Swimming
+A Food Walking Tour and Swimming

-The tour highlighted the diversity of the South Beach food scene, so we ate Bolivian ceviche and beef empanadas at a stylish bar called Boliva, Cuban picadillo and tostones at Gloria Estefan’s Lario’s (left), then falafel, feta cigars and tatziki from a Middle Eastern take-out place.
+The tour highlighted the diversity of the South Beach food scene.
+So we ate Bolivian ceviche and beef empanadas at a stylish bar called Boliva, Cuban picadillo and tostones at Gloria Estefan’s Lario’s, then falafel, feta cigars and tatziki from a Middle Eastern take-out place.

 Between bites to eat we learned about the introduction, decline and revitalization of the area’s art deco buildings and learned the history and detail of select landmarks.
 The guide and the food were both really good.

 We grabbed drinks and a light snack late in the day at one of several restaurants with patios across from the beach.
-They are all crowded, loud and a little overpriced but the food and cocktails were actually good and it was the perfect ending to our South Beach day with kids.
+They are all crowded, loud and a little overpriced, but the food and cocktails were actually good and it was the perfect ending to our South Beach day with kids.

-Key Biscayne: Beach
+Key Biscayne: A Low-Key Beach Day

 We opted to have lunch at the casual, outdoor Lighthouse Cafe.
 My black-bean soup was well seasoned and my conch fritters were crispy.
 Rich enjoyed his Cuban sandwich and Tween’s burger and fries were what you’d expect.
 A few tables around us ordered whole cooked snapper that looked amazing.

 Note: It’s much easier to get here if you have a car.
 There’s a small parking fee, but you have more lunch options.
 Stop at a Cuban deli for picnic supplies or choose any of several casual restaurants off the main route and in the hotels.

-In short: I would say that Miami can provide a fun weekend getaway with kids, even without resorting to the zoo and aquarium.
+I would say that Miami can provide a fun weekend getaway with kids, even without resorting to the zoo and aquarium.
 Be prepared to eat well, see some fun sights, enjoy the beach, and to drive yourself around.